TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 12:28:07 EST 2023

 Eric Wannin's French commercial foundry with PC and Mac fonts for all European languages, most Indic languages, Cyrillic, Vietnamese, Amharic, Inuit, Slavonic, Greek, Tibetan, Thai, Lao, Khmer, Burmese, Cri.
 Hieroglyphic fonts too.
 Free font family: EuroQuartet.
 These fonts have one glyph only, the Euro symbol.
 It has some bar code fonts too.

-Ralf Vollmann's page at the University of Graz.
-Tibetan fonts Esama, Esamb, Esamc.
-Greek font Greek.
-Hebrew font hebrew.
-Phonetic fonts IPARoman2, IPARoman1, SILDoulosIPA, SILDoulosIPA93Bold, SILDoulosIPA93BoldItalic, SILDoulosIPA93Italic, SILDoulosIPA93Regular, SILManuscriptIPA93Bold, SILManuscriptIPA93BoldItalic, SILManuscriptIPA93Italic, SILManuscriptIPA93Regular, SILSophiaIPA93Bold, SILSophiaIPA93BoldItalic, SILSophiaIPA93Italic, SILSophiaIPA93Regular.
+Ralf Vollmann's page at the University of Graz is now defunct.
+It featured the Tibetan fonts: Esama, Esamb, Esamc, the Greek font "Greek", the Hebrew font "Hebrew", and the phonetic fonts IPARoman2, IPARoman1, SILDoulosIPA, SILDoulosIPA93Bold, SILDoulosIPA93BoldItalic, SILDoulosIPA93Italic, SILDoulosIPA93Regular, SILManuscriptIPA93Bold, SILManuscriptIPA93BoldItalic, SILManuscriptIPA93Italic, SILManuscriptIPA93Regular, SILSophiaIPA93Bold, SILSophiaIPA93BoldItalic, SILSophiaIPA93Italic, SILSophiaIPA93Regular.
 [Google] [More] ⦿

 Sam Sirlin is the author of textib, a Tibetan package for TEX.
 He also converted Don Stilwell's Gaka font into a metafont.
 He created gtib, another Tibetan font.
 On this page, you'll also find Leonardo Gribaudo's BOD, another Tibetan font.
 [Google] [More] ⦿